 Virtual midi ports

-- Use StreamDeck2Daw and Daw2StreamDeck to handle remote control using Control Change.
+Use StreamDeck2Daw and Daw2StreamDeck to handle remote control using Control Change.
 In your DAW, these ports should not have any connection with tracks.
-In Cubase/Nuendo, this means that StreamDeck2Daw should not be included in "All Midi In".
+In Cubase/Nuendo, StreamDeck2Daw should not be included in "All Midi In".

-- Use StreamDeck2DawTrack and DawTrack2StreamDeck to handle Note, Program Change, Sysex and articulation messages that should reach the tracks.
-In Cubase/Nuendo, this means that StreamDeck2DawTrack should be included in "All Midi In".
+Use StreamDeck2DawTrack and DawTrack2StreamDeck to handle Note, Program Change, Sysex and articulation messages that should reach the tracks.
+In Cubase/Nuendo, StreamDeck2DawTrack should be included in "All Midi In".

-- Use Mackie2Daw and Daw2Mackie to handle Mackie Control communication.
+Use Mackie2Daw and Daw2Mackie to handle Mackie Control communication.
 In your DAW, these must not have any connection with tracks.
-In Cubase/Nuendo, this means that Mackie2Daw must not be included in "All Midi In".
+In Cubase/Nuendo, Mackie2Daw must not be included in "All Midi In".
 These ports must be used exclusively by the Mackie Control plugin communication.
-If you also have a real Mackie Control it must have ports of its own - the Mackie Control protocol does not allow two Mackie Control devices to share the same Midi ports.
+If you also have a real Mackie Control, it must have ports of its own - the Mackie Control protocol does not allow two Mackie Control devices to share the same Midi ports.

 Virtual midi port configuration, Windows

-Any software that can supply virtual midi ports can be used as long as ports with the predefined names are configured. loopMIDI was used during the development of the plugin and has proven to be very stable and easy to configure.
+Any software that can supply virtual midi ports can be used. loopMIDI was used during the plugin's development and has proven to be very stable and easy to configure.

-2. Install the program and check that it would start when logging in.
+2. Install the program and check that it starts when you log in.

 3. Configure MIDI ports with names as described in the main section above.
-A port is created by first entering the name in the field "New port-name", then clicking on the plus sign in the lower left corner.
-If a port with the wrong name is created, just mark the port in the list and click the minus sign in the lower left corner.
+A port is created by first entering the name in the "New port-name" field and then clicking on the plus sign in the lower left corner.
+If a port with the wrong name is created, mark the port in the list and click the minus sign in the lower left corner

-4. That's basically it, but I'd recommend to make one last configuration.
-Right-click the loopMIDI icon in the notification area (looks like a MIDI connector) and select "Start minimized", otherwise the loopMIDI window will open every time you log in to Windows.
+4. That's basically it, but I'd recommend making one last configuration.
+Right-click the loopMIDI icon in the notification area (it looks like a MIDI connector) and select "Start minimized"; otherwise, the loopMIDI window will open every time you log in to Windows.

-- Encircled in red are the settings that I consider mandatory to avoid hard-to-diagnose midi conditions.
+Encircled in red are the settings I consider mandatory to avoid hard-to-diagnose midi conditions.